 - Combining multiple microservices, third-party services and APIs can become incredibly complex and hard to maintain.
 Thus, the intermediary layer can become a place where the various microservice and API calls are combined into a format that is easily consumed by the frontend.

 As you can see, while the code may exist in one or more serverless functions, in the scenario I laid out across the two bullet points, we've effectively created a BFF for the Jamstack app.
-This is something that Jay Freestone spoke about in his recent Front-end predictions for 2021(Front-end predictions for 2021):
+This is something that Jay Freestone spoke about in his recent Front-end predictions for 2021:

 Over the last few years, the widespread use of micro-services has necessitated patterns such as Backend For Frontend (BFF), which introduces an intermediary between each client and the APIs which service it.